Valal22/TAMDE-Project/README.md

-## Step-by-Step MDE Tutorial
+## Step-by-Step Tutorial

-Below is the workflow for creating metamodels, instance models, and running transformations using Eclipse and the Epsilon platform.
+Below is the workflow for creating metamodels, instance models, and running transformations using Eclipse platform.

 ### 1. Project and Metamodel Setup